Pentlow: Health and Care

 Data from the Neighbourhood Statistics Geography of Pentlow suggest that 86% of the residents are in very good - good health.
 This is above the average score in both categories for England.

 Occupational structure

-The occupational structure of Pentlow in 1881 shows distinct patterns in employment.
-A large section of Pentlow's inhabitants worked within the agricultural industry making up 36% of the population.
-Within this segment, it is also the second largest profession of Pentlow was the clothing industry, especially the manufacturing of straw hats.
-There is also a correlation between gender and occupation.
-1881 Pentlow fits the traditional model of a 19th century family.
-The majority of labour jobs were occupied by males, for example 98% of jobs in agriculture were held by males.
+The occupational structure of Pentlow recorded in 1881 shows distinct patterns of employment.
+A large number of Pentlow's inhabitants worked within the agricultural industry, amounting to 36% of the population.
+The second source of employment was the clothing industry, notably the manufacturing of straw hats.
+There is a correlation between gender and occupation: 1881 Pentlow fits the traditional model of a 19th-century family.
+The majority of labouring jobs were occupied by males, for example 98% of jobs in agriculture were held by males.